Search Filters

 Arthroscopic Posterior Tibial Nerve Neurolysis

-Ahmad Ghabcha, MD, FRANCE Nicolas Baudrier, MD, FRANCE Alexandre Hardy, MD, FRANCE Thomas Bauer, MD, PhD, FRANCE
+Ahmad Ghabcha, MD, FRANCE Nicolas Baudrier, MD, FRANCE Alexandre Hardy, MD, PhD, FRANCE Thomas Bauer, MD, PhD, FRANCE

 CHU Ambroise Pare, Boulogne Billancourt, FRANCE